USB: A Unified Summarization Benchmark Across Tasks and Domains

 \section{Abstract}

-An abundance of datasets exist for training and evaluating models on the task of summary generation.
-However, these datasets are often derived heuristically, and lack sufficient annotations to support research into all aspects of summarization, such as evidence extraction and controllable summarization.
-We introduce a benchmark comprising 8 tasks that require multi-dimensional understanding of summarization, e.g., surfacing evidence for a summary, assessing its correctness, and gauging its relevance to different topics.
+While the NLP community has produced numerous summarization benchmarks, none provide the rich annotations required to simultaneously address many important problems related to control and reliability.
+We introduce a Wikipedia-derived benchmark, complemented by a rich set of crowd-sourced annotations, that supports $8$ interrelated tasks: (i) extractive summarization; (ii) abstractive summarization; (iii) topic-based summarization; (iv) compressing selected sentences into a one-line summary; (v) surfacing evidence for a summary sentence; (vi) predicting the factual accuracy of a summary sentence; (vii) identifying unsubstantiated spans in a summary sentence; (viii) correcting factual errors in summaries.
 We compare various methods on this benchmark and discover that on multiple tasks, moderately-sized fine-tuned models consistently outperform much larger few-shot prompted language models.
-For factuality related tasks, we also evaluate existing heuristics to create training data and find that training on them performs worse than training on $20\times$ less human-labeled data.
-Our benchmark consists of data from 6 different domains, allowing us to study cross-domain performance of trained models.
-We find that for some tasks, the amount of training data matters more than the domain where it comes from, while for other tasks training specifically on data from the target domain, even if limited, is more beneficial.
-Our work fulfills the need for a well-annotated summarization benchmark with diverse tasks, and provides useful insights about the impact of the quality, size and domain of training data.\footnote{The dataset can be downloaded from \url{https://github.com/kukrishna/usb}}
+For factuality-related tasks, we also evaluate existing heuristics to create training data and find that training on them results in worse performance than training on $20\times$ less human-labeled data.
+Our articles draw from $6$ domains, facilitating cross-domain analysis.
+On some tasks, the amount of training data matters more than the domain where it comes from, while for other tasks training specifically on data from the target domain, even if limited, is more beneficial. \footnote{The dataset can be downloaded from \url{https://github.com/kukrishna/usb}}